 (Optional) Tooth Extraction, Bone Grafts And Sinus Lifts

 At this point, an optional procedure may be required to prepare you for your implant.
 Your tooth may need to be extracted if it has not already fallen out, and if this is the case, you’ll need about 3-6 months to heal completely before your implant can be placed.

 You may also need a bone graft or sinus lift if your jaw bone is not strong enough to support a dental implant on its own.
 It can take anywhere between 3-12 months to recover from a bone graft or sinus lift.

 Step 2: Placing The Implant

-At your next appointment, Dr. Haendel will use your customized implant plan to create a small opening in your gum line, and place your dental implant precisely where the root of your old tooth used to be.
+At your next appointment, Dr. Orozco will use your customized implant plan to create a small opening in your gum line, and place your dental implant precisely where the root of your old tooth used to be.
 Then, the area is cleaned and sutured.
 A healing abutment or “collar” may be placed around the implant, to prevent the gums from growing over it.